awesomemotive/missed-scheduled-posts-publisher/readme.txt

 Tags:              Scheduled posts, Missed scheduled posts, Cron
 Contributors:      WPbeginner, smub, jaredatch, peterwilsoncc

-WordPress can sometimes fail to publish a scheduled post at the correct time.
-This monitors your site and publishes any that have missed their publication time.
+Are your scheduled posts not publishing?
+This plugin fixes the missed schedule error and triggers your scheduled posts to publish without impacting performance.

 == Description ==

+= WordPress Missed Scheduled Plugin =

+Are you seeing a "missed schedule" error on your scheduled posts?

-This plugin does one thing and does it well: it ensures any scheduled (future) posts are published on time.
-The plugin has been developed with performance in mind so will not affect the perceived performance of your website.
+This plugin does one thing and does it well: it fixes the missed schedule error and triggers your scheduled posts to publish on time.
+We've developed this post scheduler plugin with performance in mind, so it won't affect the speed or performance of your website.

+= What Causes the Missed Schedule Error? =

+Having trouble with WordPress scheduled posts not publishing?

+That's because scheduled posts are triggered to publish by something called "WordPress cron jobs".
+Cron is a technical term for commands that run on a scheduled time, like your scheduled posts in WordPress.

+Technically, a real cron job will run at the server level.
+But because WordPress doesn't have access to that level, it runs a simulated cron.

+These simulated cron jobs, like scheduled posts, are supposed to be triggered whenever a person or bot visits your site.
+But because it's not a real cron job, sometimes it causes a missed schedule error.

+= How to Fix the Missed Schedule Error in WordPress =

-Every fifteen minutes the plugin checks for posts that have missed their scheduled on time and will publish them.
-Multiple techniques for checking your site's missed posts are used to ensure a scheduled post is not missed.
+Every fifteen minutes this post scheduler plugin checks for posts that have the missed schedule error, and will automatically publish them for you.

+Multiple techniques for checking your site's missed posts are used to make sure a scheduled post is not missed.

 = Credits =

-This plugin is created by the [WPBeginner](https://www.wpbeginner.com/) team at [Awesome Motive](https://awesomemotive.com/).
+This plugin is created by the [WPBeginner](https://www.wpbeginner.com/) team.

+= What's Next? =

 To learn more about WordPress, you can visit [WPBeginner](https://www.wpbeginner.com/) for tutorials on topics like: